dinocodesx/gemini-genkit-api/README.md

 ## 📄 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- [Firebase Genkit](https://firebase.google.com/docs/genkit) for the amazing AI development framework
+- [Firebase Genkit](https://genkit.dev/) for the amazing AI development framework
 - [Google Gemini](https://ai.google.dev/) for the powerful AI models
 - The open-source community for continuous inspiration